iNavFlight/inav/lib/main/ChibiOS/testhal/STM32/STM32L4xx/CAN/readme.txt

 ** TARGET **

-The demo runs on an STMicroelectronics Nucleo-L476RG board.
+The demo runs on an STM32 Nucleo64-L476RG board.

 ** The Demo **